Team4079/4079-Software-Training/Writerside/topics/Using-Java-for-FRC.md

 ## Introduction

-As of 2025, Java and Kotlin are the two main language 4079 uses.
+As of 2025, Java and Kotlin are the two main languages 4079 uses.
 The main languages of FRC teams are typically C++, Java, and Python, however is not only limited to these three, which we'll discuss later on.
 The reasons why we don't use C++ is because it does not give us